gappy401/Energy-Consumption-Analysis/README.md

 dataset under analysis lies a wealth of information about individual residences, encompassing unique building IDs and specific attributes associated with each property.
-Furthermore, the dataset provides intricate hour-by-hour details of energy consumption patterns in these residences.
+Furthermore, the dataset provides hour-by-hour details of energy consumption patterns in these residences.
-Moreover, the dataset meticulously integrates hour-by-hour weather data, systematically organized according to geographic regions.
-This weather information serves as a critical external factor significantly shaping energy usage patterns across diverse regions.

 The object of this project is to answer the following questions :
 1. Identify Factors Affecting Energy Consumption.
 2. Analyse Energy Consumption Variation with Temperature Increase